CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

   - If you notice that the 'USB' light on the button box is flashing while the USB is plugged into your machine, test the USB on a different machine (like the iMac).
 Oftentimes the USB port may not be recognizing that there is an input being plugged in, and the machine may need to be restarted.

-.. dropdown:: Screen(s) Fails to Display Task

-  - Make sure that the correct input option is selected on the AV box.
-  - Look at the front panel of the black box on the control room desk.
-Check that the light to the RIGHT of the input you want (DisplayPort, HDMI, etc.) is lit orange.
-If not, simply press the correct button.
-  - Try another cable.
-If you usually use DisplayPort, you can try HDMI, or vice versa.
-  - Try an(other) adapter.
-There are several in the box by the window (please return whatever you use to the box when you're done).
-  - If you usually duplicate displays, try extending.
-Certain laptops and/or programs are susceptible to crashing in mirror mode specifically.
-  - Reset the AV box.
-At the leftmost edge of the front panel of the box, there is a power button.
-Press it once to turn off, then again to turn back on.

-.. dropdown:: Button Box Fails to Respond

-  - Redo the settings on the controller box as outlined by the instructions taped directly above it.
-Remember that steps 3 and/or 5 will be different depending on whether you are using the 2-button box, 4-button box, or trackball mouse.
-  - Make sure the grey trigger cable is connected firmly.
-  - If you replug the cable, it is recommended that you also close out your task program.
-Plug the cable back in, then restart the program.
-Some software will run a check on all connected devices upon startup, so if you replug a cable while it's already running, it may not detect the connection.
-  - Make sure the cables in the scanner suite are connected firmly.
-  - If one or more buttons are still not responding, ask the MR Tech for another box.
-There are spares in the drawer beneath where the test magnet and thermometer are kept.
-Remember, do NOT bring the demo button box from the testing room into the scanner room--it is NOT MR safe.

 .. dropdown:: Pulse Monitor Doesn't Work

   - Note that the HR monitor needs to be close enough to the scanner before the computer in the control room can detect it on the physiological display.
 The screen on the bore will also show the physio readings and relevant error messages when it senses that the monitor is nearby.
 If you try to test or check the monitor device from the control room, the waveform won't change and the battery icon will be red regardless of actual charge.